05 Dec Top 3 Strategies for Finding Clients for Your Freelance Writing Business

 There are a lot of publications and websites that accept contributions from writers.
 They just don’t advertise.
 Instead, they accept cold pitches.
 Just like it sounds, this is basically approaching someone with your idea for a story or article.
 Many websites will provide you with very specific instructions on creating and submitting your cold pitch.
 Some simply want a basic story idea.
 Others want an outline with links and information about why you think the story is a fit for them.

 If there are instructions follow them.
 This includes any directives on how to submit your pitch, and to whom.
-Research the website or publication to identify their target audience and appropriate subject matter.
+Research the website or publication to identify its target audience and appropriate subject matter.
 If there are no instructions, follow some best practices for cold pitching:

 - Share your qualifications

 - Write a great headline

 In freelance writing, so many hinges on your ability to land clients.
 If you can do this, and create a steady stream of income, everything else will fall into place.
 Then, you can start pursuing all of these dreams of location independence